sanjit2194/todo-app/README.md

 - Filter todo task based on their completion status (all, complete, incomplete).
 - Persistance of the todo tasks using `localStorage` to ensure data persistence across page refreshes.

-## Architecture

-This application follows a microfrontend architecture, with sepearte module for todo list, rending individual todo items and filter controls.
-Each module operates independently and contributes to the overall functionality of the application.

 ## Technologies Used

 - React Js
 - TypeScript
-- HTML5 & CSS3
 - Webpack